peroveri/em-refactor/README.md

 The tool can be invoked like this:

-`cargo run --bin my-refactor-driver refactor-examples/extract_method/owned_mut_value.rs  -- --refactoring=extract-block --selection=39:46`
+`cargo run --bin em-refactor-driver refactor-examples/extract_method/owned_mut_value.rs  -- --refactoring=extract-block --selection=39:46`